-Head of Policy Links, Dr Carlos López-Gómez: “We welcome the enthusiasm of these major international organisations to participate in this event and their willingness to engage in such open discussions here in Cambridge.
+Head of Policy Links, Dr Carlos López-Gómez said: “We welcome the enthusiasm of these major international organisations to participate in this event and their willingness to engage in such open discussions here in Cambridge.
 It is crucial that the community of practitioners continues to develop new analytical approaches and the evidence base available to support policy making.
 We are now working to take forward the ideas for collaboration that emerged from the workshop and to further develop this global ‘manufacturing futures’ community.”

 The meeting concluded with agreement to continue to reconvene and build this community of interest.
 Topics identified for future discussions included: measuring national readiness (for adopting and exploiting key emerging production technologies), identifying the skills and workforce requirements for the next production revolution, identifying barriers to the diffusion of new technologies.